akeneo/portal-helpcenter/content/md/enterprise-repository/1-get-enterprise-edition-archive.md

 If you don't have access to the project and if you are neither a **supervisor** nor a **project manager**, you should ask the **Project Manager** to get you listed under the `Enterprise Repository / SSH Key Access` subtab.
 You can check who the project manager is in the `properties` tab of the Project, you can also check who the supervisor is within your company by going on `My Company / General Information` and looking in the `Supervisors` section.

-* To access the Console, from the Portal, go to `Project console / Projects`
+* To access the Console, from the Akeneo Portal, go to `Project console / Projects`
 * Choose the corresponding project

 ![Projects list](../img/project_list.png)